Trysten Hill: Dallas Cowboys

 Hill was selected by the Dallas Cowboys in the second round (58th overall) in the 2019 NFL draft.
 He had an underwhelming season as a backup at the three-technique defensive tackle position behind Maliek Collins.
-He registered 4 tackles and 3 quarterback pressures in 121 snaps.
-He was declared inactive in 9 games and appeared in just 3 contests after Week 7.
+Hill registered four tackles and three quarterback pressures in 121 snaps.
+He was declared inactive in nine games and appeared in just three contests after Week 7.

 In 2020, after Collins left in free agency, he began the season as the starter at the three-technique defensive tackle position, after Gerald McCoy was lost for the season with a torn quadriceps injury.
 He was involved in a controversy during the Week 3 game against the Seattle Seahawks due to a tackle on running back Chris Carson, where Hill twisted Carson's knee after the play had ended, causing a sprain.
 Later in the same drive, Hill delivered a late, helmet-to-helmet hit on quarterback Russell Wilson, who was uninjured on the play.
 The league fined Hill $6,522 for each hit respectively, totaling $13,044.
 In Week 5 against the New York Giants, he tore his right ACL after pushing quarterback Daniel Jones and trying to hold him up to avoid a possible roughing the passer penalty.
 On October 19, he was placed on the injured reserve list.
 He started the first 5 games, while posting 14 tackles (one for loss) and 5 quarterback pressures.

 On August 31, 2021, Hill was placed on the reserve/physically unable to perform list to start the season.
 He was activated on November 13.
-He had a season-high 5 tackles with 2 quarterback pressures on Thanksgiving Day against the Las Vegas Raiders.
-He was suspended one game after punching Raiders guard John Simpson in a postgame altercation after the Cowboys 33–36 loss to Las Vegas.
-He was placed on the Reserve/COVID list for the games against the New York Giants (12/19) and Washington Commanders (12/26).
-His recovery from his previous injury and being passed on the depth chart by rookie Osa Odighizuwa, limited him to appear in only 6 games, registering 10 tackles, a half sack and 6 quarterback pressures.
+Hill had a season-high five tackles with two quarterback pressures on Thanksgiving Day against the Las Vegas Raiders.
+He was suspended one game after punching Raiders guard John Simpson in a postgame altercation after the Cowboys lost the game, 33–36.
+Hill was placed on the Reserve/COVID list for the games against the New York Giants (12/19) and Washington Commanders (12/26).
+His recovery from his previous injury and being passed on the depth chart by rookie Osa Odighizuwa, limited him to appear in only six games, registering 10 tackles, a half sack, and six quarterback pressures.

-In 2022, he played in the first 7 games of the season as a backup defensive tackle behind Odighizuwa.
+In 2022, Hill played in the first seven games of the season as a backup defensive tackle behind Odighizuwa.
 He was declared inactive for the eighth game against the Chicago Bears.
 On November 1, 2022, Hill was waived by the Cowboys, to make room for the return from injury of Tarell Basham.
-He appeared in 7 games, tallying 6 tackles and 4 quarterback pressures.
+He appeared in seven games for Dallas, tallying six tackles and four quarterback pressures.

 Arizona Cardinals

 On November 2, 2022, Hill was claimed off waivers by the Arizona Cardinals, to replace an injured Rashard Lawrence.
-He was placed on injured reserve on December 28, 2022.
-He appeared in 6 games as a backup defensive tackle, collecting 6 tackles and one sack.
+He was placed on injured reserve on December 28.
+Hill appeared in six games as a backup defensive tackle, collecting six tackles and one sack.